Main factors affecting cutting speed

 4.Rigidity of Machine Tool and Workpiece Setup

 A stable and rigid setup enables higher cutting speeds because it minimizes vibrations and ensures precise cutting.
 On the other hand, a weak or unstable setup can lead to chatter, poor surface finish and reduced tool life.
-Therefore, it is important to ensure that the machine tool is properly maintained and the workpiece is securely clamped to maximize cutting speeds.

 5.Cutting Fluids